American lion: Predatory behavior and diet

+American lions have been suggested to be diurnal predators unlike modern lions and other pantherines, who are primarily nocturnal or crepuscular.
+The American lion was thought to have been an ambush predator based on the limb proportions.

+Molar recovered from the La Brea Tar Pitsassigned to P. atrox.

-American lions likely preyed on deer, horses, camels, tapirs, American bison, mammoths, and other large ungulates (hoofed mammals).
+The mandibular geometry of American lions unambiguously indicates they were specialised to hunt large prey.
+American lions likely preyed on mammoths, deers, horses, camels, tapirs, the American bison, and other large ungulates (hoofed mammals).
 Paired nitrogen and carbon isotopic evidence from Natural Trap Cave in Wyoming reveals that the extant pronghorn was an important food source for American lions, which probably hunted them regularly, although probably also could be due to kleptoparasitism from the kills of Miracinonyx (sometimes called the "American cheetah").
 Other than pronghorns, they seem to balance the rest of their diet equally between horses, bisons, and sheep.
-In San Luis Potosí, isotopic values suggest that American lions preyed on C_{4} mixed feeders such as bisons, proghorns, horses, and mammoths.
-At La Brea tar pits, carbon isotope analysis suggests that American lions preferred forested-dwelling prey much like the contemporary Smilodon.
+In San Luis Potosí, carbon isotopic reveals that American lions hunted in open forests, with its main prey being C_{4} mixed feeders such as bisons, pronghorns, horses, and mammoths, strontium isotopic analysis found that the American lion probably didn't travel long distances in the search for food and instead stayed close to the springs.
+At La Brea tar pits, isotopic analysis of δ^{15}N and δ^{13}C based on bone collagen found that American lion had overlapping values with Smilodon fatalis and dire wolves (Aenocyon dirus), suggesting high levels of competition between the three large carnivorans.
+However, more recent isotopic analysis of δ^{13}C based on tooth enamel revealed dire wolves had significantly higher mean δ^{13}C than American lions and Smilodon, with minimal overlap.
+Dire wolves focused more on open environments compared the American lion, who preferred forested-dwelling prey much like the contemporary Smilodon.
+The availability of prey in the Rancho La Brea area was likely comparable to modern East Africa.

 Analyses of dental microwear suggest that the American lion actively avoided bone just like the modern cheetah (more so than Smilodon).
 Panthera atrox has the highest proportion of canine breakage in La Brea, suggesting a consistent preference for larger prey than contemporary carnivores.
 Dental microwear additionally suggests that carcass utilization slightly declined over time (~30,000 BP to 11,000 radiocarbon BP) in Panthera atrox.
-The fragment of a femur from a gray wolf from the La Brea Tar Pits shows evidence of a violent bite which possibly amputated the leg.
+The fragment of a femur from a Furlong's wolf from the La Brea Tar Pits shows evidence of a violent bite which possibly amputated the leg.
 Researchers believe that Panthera atrox is a prime candidate for the injury, due to its bite force and bone shearing ability.
-Based on skull width, it is estimated that a 347 kilogram American lion would have a bite force of 2,830 newtons.
-Unlike modern lions, American lions may have been diurnal predators.
+Based on skull width, it is estimated that a 347 kg American lion would have a bite force of 2,830 newtons.